csklaver/Caroline-Sklaver-Portfolio/README.md

 ## [Senior Thesis](https://github.com/csklaver/Princeton_Thesis)
 ### *The Major Factors Driving Global Antibiotic Consumption: A Quantitative Analysis of the Leading Determinants from 2000 to 2015*
 > RStudio, stats, ggbiplot, ggplot2, plotly, stargazer

+The goal of this project is to identify the socio-economic and cultural factors driving global antibiotic consumption.
+Evaluate the relative influence of these factors on consumption of various antibiotic classes in high-income vs. low- and middle-income countries.

 *Principle Component Analysis, Multiple Linear Regression*